Our Accountability

 Where does my contribution go?

-• Annual contributions may be designated to an approved local United Way Agency Partner or Direct Program ($50 minimum gift per designation).
+• Community Impact funds are invested in approved partner agencies and UWLES' direct programs and community initiatives.
+Annual contributions may be designated to an approved partner agency or direct program ($50 minimum per designation).

 How does United Way decide how much to distribute to each agency?